Jurors: Gwyneth Paltrow not responsible for 2016 ski crash, awarded $1

 Jurors had to rely on the testimony of expert witnesses who were not on the scene and conflicting eyewitnesses who were.
 Either way, very scant evidence exists from the actual crash.
 While there was a lot of discussion about possible GoPro camera footage floating around, possibly on the internet, it never surfaced.

-“It’s a ‘he-said, she-said’ case,” said Sanderson’s attorney Kristin van Orman Thursday morning.
+“It’s a ‘he-said, she-said’ case,” said Sanderson’s attorney Kristin van Orman this morning.

 But Paltrow’s attorneys reminded the jury as the case ended that it was Sanderson’s team that had to provide the burden of proof.